Sweet Cucumber Relish

 • If using unpeeled, scrub the cucumbers to remove any garden dirt and debris and only use commercial cucumbers that are unwaxed.

 • Spiced vinegar is made by gently simmering the aromatics and vinegar together.
-It can be made in advance, allowing the aromatics to steep for up to a month, to extract a full flavour.
+It can be made in advance.
 Strain and store in a cool dark place in the kitchen or pantry.
-The spiced vinegar will be full flavoured and darker in colour.
+The longer the aromatics are left to steep in the vinegar, the stronger and darker it will become.
 This may or may not suit our style of pickling For this recipe, the aromatics should not dominate the fresh lively flavour of the cucumbers, capsicum and celery.

 • Allspice, also known as Jamaican pepper, clove pepper or pimento, is the dried mature but still green unripe berry of Pimenta dioica.
 The dried berries retain their flavour well and will keep almost indefinitely if stored in a cool dark place.
 Ground allspice, however, quickly loses it flavour and should only be purchased in small quantities as small amounts are generally used.